-Private School “Prof. Nikolay Raynov” is licensed by the Ministry of Education in Bulgaria.
+Waldorf School “Prof. Nikolay Raynov” is licensed by the Bund der Freien Waldorfschulen / Federation of the Free Waldorf Schools and by the Ministry of Education in Bulgaria.
 The education process is based on the principles of Waldorf education.

 In Waldorf schools, the main subject of study for the day is called a main lesson.
 Its duration is 1.5-2 hours.

 Mornings are the most productive learning time, and this is when our students have their main lesson.
 The teacher designs the lessons in the most creative way.
 The teaching methods include storytelling, game play, painting and singing, so that the children use all their senses in the learning process.

 In Waldorf schools, main lesson subjects are taught in blocks of 3-4 weeks.
 During a block, every day the subject of the main lesson remains the same – it could be literature, mathematics, geography, history, and so on.
 In this way, the child concentrates on that subject, and may even develop a keen interest into it.
 After a period of “saturation”, the main lesson is changed, and a new block begins.
 During the new block, the child begins the process of forgetting the previous subject.
 However, this internal process is very important for assimilating the subject long term.
 When the next block of the same subject comes after a few months, the child works on it at a higher level.

 Learning foreign languages is an important part of the Waldorf curriculum.
 In our pre-school group and first grade, children learn one foreign language (English).
 From second grade on, a second foreign language is added (German).
 Studying a foreign language helps children get to know the world around them.
 Each language is related with the respective culture, history, habits.
 Studying it allows children to develop agile thinking, be open to people from different backgrounds and cultures, as well as expand their own horizons.